 - Press ALT + F11 to open the VBA window.

-- Then go to Insert >> select Module.
+- Go to Insert >> select Module.

-- A new Module will be opened.
+A new Module will open.

 Function AddressCompare(first_string As String, Second_string As String, _